 Recommended Read: How To Travel From Rome To Capri: 3 Ways

 The Gardens of Augustus are a collection of expansive flower-decked terraces that overlook the Faraglioni Rocks on one side and the Marina Piccola and Via Krupp on the other.
 They are conveniently located near the city center of Capri Town and just a few feet from the Certosa di San Giacomo.
 Due to the possibility of falling rocks, Via Krupp is not always accessible.

 Fun Fact: Lenin visited the Island and stayed there in 1908.
 Giacomo Manzù built a commemoration stone of him on one of the colorful terraces.

 Have A Cocktail In Piazzetta Di Capri

 Anyone taking a day trip to the island should stop in the Piazzetta – the island’s famous main square.
-Spend some time at one of the outside cafés for some people-watching, an aperitif, cocktail, or an espresso.
+Spend some time at one of the outside cafés for some people-watching, an aperitif, a cocktail, or an espresso.

 Life on the island has always revolved around the Piazzetta.
 It once served as a market square where fish, vegetables, and meat were sold.
-Today, it’s a top spot for eager paparazzi to snap pictures of the celebrities and tourists expecting to rub shoulders with their favorite Hollywood star.
+Today, it’s a top spot for eager paparazzi to snap pictures of celebrities and tourists expecting to rub shoulders with their favorite Hollywood star.